StackStorm-Exchange/stackstorm-kubernetes/README.md

 ```
 Where kubernetes_api_url = The FQDN to your Kubernetes API endpoint.

-Only user and password or cert_path (key is optional) need to be set for this to work
+Only user and password or client_cert_path (key is optional) need to be set for this to work

 Note: Currently SSL verification is turned off.
 This is a WIP.